starbugs/icedcoffee/README.md

-IcedCoffee v0.6.7
+Icedcoffee v0.6.7
 =================

-IcedCoffee is a lightweight framework for building stunning, accelerated user interfaces based on OpenGL ES 2.
-It is written in Objective-C and runs on iOS and Mac OS X.
+Icedcoffee is a lightweight framework for building stunning, accelerated 2D and 3D user interfaces based on OpenGL ES 2.
+It is written in Objective-C and runs on iOS and Mac OS X. Among its most notable features are: perspective UI rendering, sophisticated shader-based picking and hit tests, buffering of views via OpenGL render textures and full event handling for all drawable objects.
+Icedcoffee essentially gives you full control of what's on the screen -- it's a perfect match for every developer reaching the limits of UIKit and CoreAnimation.

-IcedCoffee is designed to be clean, minimalistic, consistent and reusable for different purposes.
+Icedcoffee is designed to be clean, minimalistic, consistent and reusable for different purposes.
-Its main focus is on user interfaces in the context of games, but of course you may use it for all kinds of rich and dynamic application frontends.
+It may be used to build interfaces for games, full application frontends or to extend existing application frontends with new OpenGL-based components such as infinitely scrollable views, animated overlays, and so on.
+Icedcoffee emphasizes easy integration and doesn't hijack your application.

-IcedCoffee is open source and free for both non-commercial and commercial use (MIT license).
+Icedcoffee is open source and free for both non-commercial and commercial use (MIT license).

 	Note: This is an early release, which means that some things aren't quite finished yet.